Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning

 \paragraph{Feature disentanglement} The output of the backbone is passed to the feature disentanglement module.
 This module consists of $V$ learnable view queries $\mathbf{Q} \in \mathbb{R}^{D \times V}$, where $V$ represents the number of views for the training samples.
 Through our learning process, we determine, for each view, which features are most relevant for characterizing the driver actions.
 The disentangled feature vector is obtained as a weighted combination of the view queries with the feature vector $\mathbf{f}$, determined by the backbone.
 The weighting, denoted as $\mathbf{w}$, is computed based on which view or views the test sample most closely resembles.
 In practice, estimating the disentangled features is carried out as follows:

-where $\mathbf{p}_v$ is the probability distribution over $V$ views estimated by the view classifier, \ADD{which therefore acts as a hyper-network \cite{ha2017hypernetworks,chauhan2024brief}.
+where $\hat{\mathbf{f}}$ is the disentangled feature vector used for action classification, $\mathbf{p}_v$ is the probability distribution over $V$ views estimated by the view classifier, which therefore acts as a hyper-network \cite{ha2017hypernetworks,chauhan2024brief}.
 The inner structure of this module might resemble memory banks, which are typically a learnable, or fixed, set for feature vectors or embeddings that the network can query and update: the idea of memory banks is to provide a module that can store feature representations so the model can retrieve and reuse them.
 Our feature disentanglement module instead learns a set of view queries that are independently multiplied for the feature vector coming from the backbone and linearly combined using as weights the probability distribution over the views that is estimated by the view classifier.
-As such, it also shares some similarities with the attention mechanism \cite{schug2024attention}. }
+As such, it also shares some similarities with the attention mechanism \cite{schug2024attention}.

 \paragraph{Classifiers} The model consists of two classifiers, namely the Action classifier for categorizing the action performed by the driver and the View classifier for the estimation of the camera viewpoint.
 The Action classifier takes as input the disentangled feature vector $\hat{\mathbf{f}}$ and outputs the probability distribution over the $A$ action classes, $\mathbf{p}_a \in \mathbb{R}^{1\times A}$, as follows: